Troy Andres

 Clearly this was a naive view on immigration but it did spark a curiosity that continues to burn today.
 That interest has turned into determination as a I guide and inspire my team to service our clients to the standards that we apply to our own lives.
 That standard is about giving, caring, intelligence and awareness.
 It is about pushing ourselves beyond our own idea of excellence.”

-Over two decades of practice, Troy has learnt that each business, and each person, is unique and what works in one particular situation may not necessarily work in another.
-He has worked with mining giants, start-ups and some of the fastest growing tech companies in the world, and has helped each grow through driving change and best practice.
-Although the strategies differ, the goal is always the same – seamless and fluid systems.
+With over two decades of practice, Troy has been able to utilize his deep understanding of administrative law and practice across the vast permutations of immigration scenarios (involving tens of thousands of applications for high volume corporate clients).
+Accordingly, he has learnt that each business, and each person, is unique and what works in one particular situation may not necessarily work in another.
+He has advised mining giants, start-ups and some of the fastest growing tech companies in the world and has helped each grow through driving change and best practice.
+Although the strategies differ, the goal is always the same – seamless and fluid systems for attracting and retaining the best talent.

 Helping a client is not just about giving advice.
 It is about solving deeper issues in how to manage their business commercially and legally when it comes to immigration.